JusticeProject/Members-On-The-Record/docs/README.md

 ```bash
 python .\Automate.py
 ```

-## TODO list
-* Continuously improve the search algorithm and the list of keyword search terms to ensure only relevant posts are in the results and are categorized properly.
-Example: Posts about the country Jordan may not be accurately found because Jordan is such a common name.
-* Automate the search of Congress Members' floor speeches and press releases by scraping the data from senate.gov, house.gov, and congress.gov while obeying the sites' robots.txt files.

 ## Thanks
 Huge thank you to the contributors at the [congress-legislators project](https://github.com/unitedstates/congress-legislators) for making so much data available about each member of Congress.